Intersection/cg-CSV-GitHub-import-export/README.md

 You can also export only a specific milestone if you give it a milestone.
 If you don't provide a milestone, it will print all issues.

 Note: It will put all labels in one column, without any delimiter.
 P-(

+###Features to add

+1. GUI: it would be great if this could be an icon on the desktop or in The Dock that a user could click and get a dialogue box with the input fields there.
+2. Key authentication: I don't know if that's an option, but that would negate the need for passwords entirely.
+3. Password obfuscation: I strongly dislike showing the password.
+If the above doesn't work, this would be better than nothing.
+4. Drop-down menus: (stretch goal) it'd be swanky if you ran it and it showed you the ogs and repos you have access to and let you choose that way.
+5. File picker: (stretch goal) it'd be swanky if, when importing, you ran it and it used the standard OSX file picker to choose your CSV file.

 ###Credits (The smart people who did the real work)
 It should be noted that I'm not much of a programmer, and I got a tremendous amount of help from [Vik](https://github.com/datvikash) and [Evan](https://github.com/evan108108)